-Six Credit Hours in:

-- Language/humanities

-- Social science

-- Writing course(s)

-- Language (other than English) OR six credit hours in MATH/STAT for certain majors
+Six Credit Hours in: Language/humanities Social science Writing course(s) A language (other than English) OR six credit hours in MATH/STAT for certain majors Life/physical science Ear EVD Students the first three requirements are estisfied by EVD

-- Life/physical science

-For FYP students the first three requirements are satisfied by FYP.

-FYP students will need six credit hours in a language and 6 credit hours in a life/physical science.
+For FYP Students the first three requirements are satisfied by FYP.
+FYP students will need six credit hours in a language and life/physical science.
 Non-FYP students will need to complete six credit hours in each of these areas.
 The writing course may also satisfy the language/humanities or social science requirements.

-See General Degree Requirements under College of Arts and Science in the Academic Calendar for details on approved subjects and/or courses for each requirement.